yastn/yastn/docs/source/theory/fpeps/basics.rst

 A common setup is a **checkerboard lattice** with a :math:`2{\times}2` unit cell, containing two tensors, :math:`A` and :math:`B`, which alternate across the lattice.
 Each tensor represents local degrees of freedom.
-The **bond dimension** :math:`D` (typically same for all bonds) controls the maximum entanglement between neighboring tensors, defining the parameter for the computational cost.
+The **bond dimension** :math:`D` (typically same for all bonds) controls the maximum entanglement between neighboring tensors and determines dominant computational cost.

 ::